Material History

 Video still from site specific circle drawing using yellow stones ‘flint’ from the ballast of ‘The London’, June 2022

-The digital residency for the Centre for Material Thinking will be an opportunity to archive my creative process in response to this site.
+The digital residency for the Centre for Material Thinking was an opportunity to archive my creative process in response to this site.
 The use of digital and physical media will consider the cove as phenomena, where the interconnections of matter will form an assemblage, animating within the present as part of a vital material process.

 The mouth of the cove, Rapparee, June 2022